COMCIFS/CIF_JSON/README.md

 1. The JSON file must conform to the i-JSON standard [RFC7493](https://tools.ietf.org/html/rfc7493)
-1. All names used for CIF data block headers, CIF data names, and CIF save block headers must be represented in CIF-JSON in Unicode case-normal form (also referred to as “lower-case” below), and otherwise conform to the characterset restrictions of the CIF2 syntax.
+1. All names used for CIF data block headers, CIF data names, and CIF save block headers must be represented in CIF-JSON in Unicode case-normal form (also referred to as "lower-case" below), and otherwise conform to the characterset restrictions of the CIF2 syntax.

 ### The CIF-JSON object